WELCOME

 ABOUT ME

 I am a native of Washington, DC, born and raised in the city limits.
 After high school, I attended Cornell University where I graduated with distinction from the Human Development program.
-Following my undergraduate education, I completed a two-year post-baccalaureate fellowship at the National Institute of Mental Health, studying treatments for mood and anxiety disorders.
+Following my undergraduate education, I completed a two-year post-baccalaureate fellowship at the National Institute of Mental Health, studying treatments for mood and anxiety disorders under Dr. Daniel Pine, MD, chief of the Section on Development and Affective Neuroscience.

 In my free time, I love to travel, peruse home design websites, read, watch foreign TV and movies, and continue to explore DC and the surrounding areas.